 By offering leading programs in political science, international relations, public policy, and public management, SGPP prepares students for leadership positions in the public and nonprofit sectors.

 We require a 3.0 GPA, online application, statement of purpose, transcripts, and a resume.
-No GRE or letters are required.
+No GRE or letters of recommendation are required.

 The ISS program is eligible for federal financial aid and several different military programs.
 Please contact the Veterans Office for further details.

-The Masters of Arts in International Security Studies requires 36 graduate credit hours; 11 regular courses and one final professional colloquium.
-All courses are electives, there is no core or concentrations.
-A minimum GPA of 3.0 is required for all course work.
-Student must declare a leave of absence for any regular full semester during which they are unable to take classes.
-The International Security program is completely online.
+The Masters of Arts in International Security Studies requires 36 graduate credit hours, which includes 11 regular courses and the final professional colloquium.
+All courses are electives; there are no required courses or concentrations.